zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “healthy dose” of something is a large amount of something.
 We use the word “dose” normally when we’re talking about medicine.
 You are given, say, pills by your doctor for some illness.
 The doctor will tell you what the “dose” is – how many pills you should take each day.
 A “healthy dos e” of something, however, just means a lot of something.
 The word “healthy” h ere means a lot of.

-“To grovel” (grovel) means to apologize for your ba d behavior toward a certain person and to tell the person how great they are. “ To grovel” means to try to
+“To grovel” (grovel) means to apologize for your bad behavior toward a certain person and to tell the person how great they are. “ To grovel” means to try to

 make the person like you by both apologizing and by  telling the person how wonderful he or she is.
 That’s what Selena recommen ds to Justin – “a healthy dose of groveling.”
 “Groveling” is the noun form of  the verb “to grovel.”
 We never find out why these parents are so angry at Justin, but clearly he did something very, very wrong.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]